- Student Admissions and Access

 When to apply

-You can also apply to mature (21+) Colleges for some courses in March.
-Find out more about applying in March.
+You can also apply to mature (21+) Colleges for most courses in January.
+But, no matter which course you're applying to, we recommend that you apply by the 15 October deadline if you can.
+Find out more about applying in January.

 Entry requirements